Booting process of Linux: Kernel

-Thus, the kernel initializes devices, mounts the root filesystem specified by the boot loader as read only, and runs Init (/sbin/init) which is designated as the first process run by the system (PID = 1).
+Thus, the kernel stage initializes devices, mounts the root filesystem specified by the bootloader as read only, and runs Init (/sbin/init) which is designated as the first process run by the system (PID = 1).
 A message is printed by the kernel upon mounting the file system, and by Init upon starting the Init process.
-It may also optionally run Initrd to allow setup and device related matters (RAM disk or similar) to be handled before the root file system is mounted.

 According to Red Hat, the detailed kernel process at this stage is therefore summarized as follows: